anbarsode/bayesian-parameter-estimation/README.md

 # Bayesian Parameter Estimation
-This is envisioned to be a comprehensive resource for Bayesian parameter estimation.
+This is envisioned to be a comprehensive resource for understanding Bayesian parameter estimation.

 To-do:
 * The readme should contain a short description of the whole thing, with pointers to notebooks that go into specific details